brandur/sorg/content/drafts/rust-web.md

 ```

 Examples of this might be responding with a file that we're
-reading from disk (which is blocking, albeit minimally), or
+reading from disk (blocking on I/O, albeit minimally), or
-waiting on a response from a database operation.
-While
+waiting on a response from our database.
+While waiting on a
-waiting on a future's result, the underlying `tokio`
+future's result, the underlying `tokio` reactor will
-reactor will happily perform other work.
+happily serve other requests.

-!fig src="/assets/rust-web/concurrency-model.svg" caption="An example of the concurrency model with actix-web."
+!fig src="/assets/rust-web/concurrency-model.svg" caption="An example of a concurrency model with actix-web."

 ### Synchronous actors (#sync-actors)

 Support for futures in Rust is widespread, but not
 universal.
 Notably, `diesel` doesn't support asynchronous
-operations, so any operations you use it to make will block
+operations, so all its operations will block.
+Using it from
-as they wait for a database operations.
-Running one from
+directly within an `actix-web` HTTP handler would lock up
-within a synchronous HTTP handler would lock up that
+the thread's `tokio` reactor, preventing that worker from
-thread's `tokio` reactor.
+serving any other requests until the operation finished.

 Luckily, `actix` has a great solution for this problem in
 the form of _synchronous actors_.
 These are actors that
 expect to run their workloads synchronously, and so each is
-started in its own thread. `actix` provides the
+assigned its own dedicated OS-level thread.
+The
-`SyncArbiter` abstraction to easily start a number of them.
+`SyncArbiter` abstraction is provided to easily start a
-The cluster shares a single message queue (referenced by
+number of copies of one type of actor, each sharing a
-`addr` below) so that it's trivial to dispatch work into
+message queue (referenced by `addr` below) so that it's
-it:
+easy to send work to the set:

 ``` rust
 // Start 3 `DbExecutor` actors, each with its own database